alexey-luchinsky/rrF/README.md

 where 0-th and 1-st momenta will correspond to momenta of e- and anti-nu_e respectively (the names of these oarticles are marked with ^ character, the momenta are numbered in acordance with the order of these enties).
 Identical particles currelntly are not processed correctly.

+# Python Interface

+If the size of the ROOT file produced by **simpleEvtGenRO.exe** is not very large, there is much more convenient interface to the same funcionality based on **python** and **jupyter** tools.
+The corresponding package and jupyter notebook that demostrates its usage are located in the **python/** directory.
+In order to run it you should install the required python packages with the command

+pip install numpy  pandas uproot awkward matplotlib plotly jupyter

 # Files and Installation

 Included files are: